 4. Lemosho Route

-Lemosho Route start from the west side of the mountain with two days in the forest.
+Lemosho Route starts from the west side of the mountain with two days in the forest.
 On the 4th day, it meets Machame Route at Lava Tower, where the vegetation is already rare.
-Lemosho is one of the most expensive way, it doesn’t always appears in the agencies offer, but it has one of the best scenery.
-The entire climb can be made in 7 or 8 days and the success rate to summit is very high, around 90% for the 8 days hike.
+Lemosho is one of the most expensive ways.
+For this reason, it doesn’t always appear in the agency’s offer, but it has one of the best scenery.
+The entire climb can be done in 7 or 8 days and the success rate to summit is very high, around 90% for the 8 days long version.

 5. Shira Route

-Shira Route, like Lemosho, starts from the west side of Kilimanjaro Mountains, and meet Machame Route at Shira II Camp.
+Shira Route, like Lemosho, starts from the west side of Kilimanjaro Mountain, and meets Machame Route at Shira II Camp.
 It’s usually done in 7 days, but also possible in both 6 and 8 days.
-On the first day, the path runs next to the emergency road, where cars can reach up till 3500 metres.
-When a climber hurt himself, he is taken to this road on a one-wheel metal cart, and then from here driven to the closer hospital.
+On the first day, the path runs next to the emergency road, where cars can reach up to 3500 metres.
+When a climber hurts himself, he is taken to this road on a one-wheel metal cart, and then from here driven to the closer hospital.
 It is therefore technically possible to start the climb directly at 3500 metres, skipping the forest area.
-This possibility affect the acclimatisation process, which is nonetheless very good, especially when Shira Route is walked in 8 days.
+This possibility affects the acclimatisation process, which is nonetheless very good, especially when Shira Route is walked in 8 days.

 6. Northern Circuit

 Northern Circuit is the longest way, usually done in 8 or 9 days.
 It offers the best acclimatisation process and it has the highest success rate, which reaches nearly 100%.
-It starts from the west side of the mountain, sharing the first two days with Lemosho Route, then turns on a very quiet north path and keeps on clockwise reaching Uhuru Peak.
-Because the 360 degrees route, it’s considered the one with the best scenery.
+It starts from the west side of the mountain, sharing the first two days with Lemosho Route.
+Later it turns on a very quiet north path and keeps on clockwise reaching Uhuru Peak.
+Thanks to the 360-degree view, the Northern Circuit is considered the one with the best scenery.

 7. Umbwe Route

 Umbwe Route is rarely offered by any agency.
-It’s very hard, it has little acclimatisation and it is advise against unless the climber is already used to high altitudes and physically very well trained.
-For these reasons Umbwe is also the less beaten track: only 1% of the 35.000 visitors per year choose this way.
-Umbwe Route is usually offered in 6 days, with the 7 days version giving a little more chances of success.
+It’s very hard, it has little acclimatisation and it is advised against unless the climber is already used to high altitudes and physically very well trained.
+For these reasons Umbwe is also the less beaten track: only 1% of the 35.000 visitors per year choose it.
+Umbwe Route can be hiked in 6 days, with the 7-day version giving a little more chance of success.
 The first two days are particularly hard, climbing from 1800 to 4000 metres.
 The route is doable thanks to the tree routes that offer some kind of grip and natural step.
 The best thing about this route is obviously its quietness.

 How to choose the best route for your trek